How To Become A Minimalist In 30 Days

 Take out all your clothing from all possible locations – wardrobe, bags, suitcases, etc.

-Get rid of clothes that don’t fit your CURRENT lifestyle or style, and you don’t feel good wearing them.
+Get rid of clothes that don’t fit your current lifestyle or style, are stained, worn out, uncomfortable, or keep them for sentimental reasons.

 - How versatile is the item?
 Is it comfortable?
 When was the last time you wore it?
 Are there two or more similar items?